augvstTTY/augvstTTY/README.md

 ![Snake animation dark](https://raw.githubusercontent.com/augvstTTY/augvstTTY/main/github-snake-dark.svg)

-### Applied Rigor
+### Learning in Public, Building with Rigor

-I am driven by a strong commitment to knowledge sharing and applying rigorous computer science theory to real-world engineering challenges.
+I believe in the power of sharing knowledge and grounding my work in fundamental CS principles to solve tangible engineering challenges.

 <Blockquote>
 "Computer science is no more about computers than astronomy is about telescopes." - Edsger W. Dijkstra.